The White Sox’ Ten Greatest Hitters

 A six-time All-Star, Konerko twice hit over 40 homers and six times knocked in over 100 runs, finishing a close second to Frank Thomas on the franchise list for both home runs (432) and RBIs (1,383).

 Konerko was popular among fans and teammates, and the love was mutual; he remained loyal to the South Side through the end of his career, twice spurning bigger offers and applying the home discount to remain with the organization.
 As a retirement gift, Konerko won the Roberto Clemente Award (sharing the honor with Philadelphia’ Jimmy Rollins) for his contribution to his team and community during his final season.
-There is strong suggestion that Konerko, often praised for his baseball intelligence, has a future as a major league manager.
+Many strongly believe that Konerko, often praised for his baseball intelligence, has a future as a major league manager—but for now, he is stiff-arming that thought.

 Zeke Bonura (1934-37, 1940)